-A torn anterior cruciate ligament is a frequent injury in dogs.
+A torn anterior cruciate ligament is a frequent injury in cats.
 A partial or complete tear of the cruciate ligament results in instability of the knee, leading to inflammation, cartilage damage and often meniscus injuries also.

 There are various surgical methods of treating cruciate ligament tears.
 A distinction is made between techniques that replace the function of the anterior cruciate ligament and techniques that lead to a change in the biomechanics of the knee.

 The most frequent operation method is the extracapsular technique in which the ligament is replaced by insertion of prosthetic ligaments made of various materials.
 The aim is immediate stabilisation of the knee until thickening of the connective tissue capsule takes place, which then contributes subsequently to joint stability.